 Jordan's end-of-life tire stream grows with every vehicle on the road.
 The rubber and steel those tires contain are established industrial materials — in active demand across manufacturing and infrastructure.
 But demand today comes with a standard: consistent gradation, verified quality, environmental provenance.
 Sustainability frameworks, green procurement requirements, and circular economy mandates are reshaping what qualifies as an acceptable industrial input.
 Meeting that standard requires purpose-built infrastructure.

-The regional market for recycled rubber inputs is expanding — and Jordan is positioned at its centre.
-GAFTA trade access opens 22 Arab markets.
-ASEZA's industrial framework offers the fiscal and regulatory conditions serious infrastructure investment requires.
+The regional market for recycled rubber inputs is expanding.
+GAFTA trade access connects 22 Arab markets.
+ASEZA's industrial framework provides the regulatory and fiscal conditions that serious infrastructure requires.
 UNDP and EU circular economy programmes are already active in the same zone.
-The policy, the trade access, and the institutional momentum are aligned.
-CIRKUL is built to move with them.
+The policy environment, the trade infrastructure, and the institutional momentum are pointing in the same direction — toward a circular industrial economy in this region.
+This is what CIRKUL is built for.

 Every tire processed by CIRKUL yields three clean, sellable material streams — returned to construction, industrial, and export markets with zero residue.